IamMU/Fancy-Print/CONTRIBUTING.md

 We assume you have created an account on Github and installed Git on your System.

-Now enter your name and E-mail (used on Github) address in Git, by using following command.
+Now enter your name and E-mail (used on Github) address in Git, by using the following command.

 ```
 git config --global user.name "YOUR NAME"